 America's heritage doesn't protect us from tyranny, but Americans can.
-In his book, On Tyranny, Yale Historian Timothy Snyder offers twenty lessons from the twentieth century so we don't repeat history in the twenty-first.
+In his book, On Tyranny: Twenty Lessons from the Twentieth Century (Tim Duggan Books, 2017), Yale Historian Timothy Snyder offers twenty lessons from the twentieth century so we don't repeat history in the twenty-first.
 Among them: take responsibility; remember professionalism; learn from peers in other countries.
 In this four-week study group, we'll read the advisories and discuss the many ramifications - a clear-eyed, deep-down inspection.
 Optimism is encouraged.
-The short book will be supplemented with inclass videos and hand-outs.
+The short book will be supplemented with in-class videos and hand-outs.